 Click here to download Dr. Leach’s CV

-Victoria is in her 4th year of studies at UOIT, double majoring in Forensic Psychology and Criminology.
+Aspyn is a 4th year student at UOIT, double majoring in Forensic Psychology and Criminology.
 She works as a Research Assistant and helps to run various studies within the lab.
-After graduating, she plans to pursue a degree in Law from the University of Saskatchewan.
+After graduating, she plans to pursue a master degree in Forensic Psychology.